Maxwell (footballer, born 1981)

 Maxwell Scherrer Cabelino Andrade (born 27 August 1981), known as Maxwell, is a Brazilian former professional footballer who played as a left-back.
 He is currently employed by Paris Saint-Germain as assistant sporting director.

-Maxwell came through the ranks at Cruzeiro and played for Ajax, Internazionale, Barcelona and Paris Saint-Germain, winning trophies for each of these clubs.
+Maxwell came through the ranks at Cruzeiro and played for Ajax, Inter Milan, Barcelona and Paris Saint-Germain, winning trophies for each of these clubs.
 He was the most decorated active footballer in Europe at the time of his retirement, with 30 official titles.
 He made his international debut with Brazil in 2013 and appeared at the 2014 FIFA World Cup.

 Club career

 Early career

 Born in Cachoeiro de Itapemirim, Espírito Santo, Maxwell started his career at Cruzeiro.
 In June 2001, he signed a five-year contract with AFC Ajax.
 Maxwell played his best season for Ajax in the 2003–04 season, only missing three games for the Eredivisie champions that season due to international duty, and becoming the Dutch Footballer of the Year.
 He was seriously injured in April 2005 and never played again for Ajax.